ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/02-devops.md

 #### Video Transcript

 One of the hottest new terms in system administration and software development today is DevOps.
 DevOps is a shortened form of "Development Operations," and encompasses many different ideas and techniques in a single term.
 I like to think of it as the application of the Agile software development process to system engineering.
-Just as software developers are focusing more frequent releases and flexible processes, system administrators have to react to quickly changing needs and environments.
+Just as software developers are focusing on more frequent releases and flexible processes, system administrators have to react to quickly changing needs and environments.
 In addition, DevOps engineers are responsible for automating much of the software development lifecycle, allowing developers to spend more time coding and less time running builds and tests manually.
 Finally, to accommodate many of these changes, DevOps engineers have increasingly adapted the concept of "infrastructure as code," allowing them to define their system configurations and more using tools such as Puppet and Ansible in lieu of doing it manually.
 As we saw in Module 2, that approach can be quite powerful.

 Another way to think of DevOps is the intersection of software development, quality assurance, and operations management.
 A DevOps engineer would work fluidly with all three of these areas, helping to automate their processes and integrate them tightly together.